Chilean–Peruvian maritime dispute

-Peru v Chile (also called the Chilean–Peruvian maritime dispute) is a public international law case concerning a territorial dispute between the South American republics of Peru and Chile over the sovereignty of an area at sea in the Pacific Ocean approximately 37900 km2 in size.
+Perú v.
+Chile (also called the Chilean–Peruvian maritime dispute) was a public international law case concerning a territorial dispute between the South American republics of Peru and Chile over the sovereignty of an area at sea in the Pacific Ocean approximately 37900 km2 in size.
 Peru contended that its maritime boundary delimitation with Chile was not fixed, but Chile claimed that it holds no outstanding border issues with Peru.
 On January 16, 2008, Peru brought forth the case to the International Court of Justice at The Hague, the Netherlands, which accepted the case and formally filed it as the Case concerning maritime delimitation between the Republic of Peru and the Republic of Chile - Perú v.
 Chile.

 The dispute primarily concerned an area at sea between the parallel that crosses the end point of the land border between Chile and Peru, and the bisecting line perpendicular to the coasts of Chile and Peru.
 This line was formed by the overlapping of the baselines of both countries, forming a trapezoid of 67139.4 km2.
 Peru requested an equitable division of the maritime territory, but Chile demanded sovereignty over approximately 38000 km2 of the territory.
-On a secondary level, the dispute included the status of a maritime triangle to the left of the aforementioned trapezoid, approximately 28471.86 km2 in size, which Chile considered part of the international waters and Peru as part of its maritime domain.
+On a secondary level, the dispute included the status of a maritime triangle to the left of the aforementioned trapezoid, approximately 28471.86 km2 in size, which Chile considered a part of the international waters and Peru as a part of its maritime domain.

 Facts

 The background of this dispute goes back to the mid-1980s.
 In 1985, the then Foreign Minister of Peru, Allan Wagner first addressed this issue formally with the Minister of Foreign Affairs of Chile at the time, Jaime del Valle.
-The following year, the Peruvian Ambassador Juan Miguel Bakula Patino had an interview with Foreign Minister Jaime del Valle on this matter, and handled a diplomatic note, dated May 23 of 1986.
+The following year, the Peruvian Ambassador Juan Miguel Bakula Patino had an interview with Foreign Minister Jaime del Valle on this matter, and handled a diplomatic note, dated 23 May 1986.
 By the aforementioned note, issued by the Embassy of Peru in Santiago de Chile, Peru stated its position regarding the necessity of "concluding a treaty on maritime boundaries", on the premise that it must reach a formal and definitive delimitation of maritime spaces, which complement the geographical proximity between Peru and Chile.
-In ICJ proceedings Chile disputes that these meeting was ever about Peru wanting a maritime boundary treaty, in the contrary Chile argued that Peru recognized the Treaties signed in 1950's and that meetings had a totally different basis.
+In ICJ proceedings Chile disputes that these meeting was ever about Peru wanting a maritime boundary treaty, in the contrary Chile argued that Peru recognized the Treaties signed in the 1950s and that meetings had a totally different basis.

 Chile ratified the Convention on the Law of the Sea in 1997 and, according to its text, in September 2000, deposited it with the United Nations.
 Its nautical charts indicated the parallel 18º21'00" South as the maritime boundary between the two countries.
 The constitution of Peru prevents its government to ratify the sea convention however its Peruvian Government formalized its position on the issue, through a note sent to the United Nations on January 7, 2001, which does not recognize the line of latitude as the maritime boundary between the two countries.